Weight conjectures for $\ell$-compact groups and spetses: Introduction and statement of results

 The local data we consider for $\bG^F$ is most succinctly described in terms of fusion systems.
 Recall that a \emph{fusion system $\cF$ on a finite $\ell$-group $S$} is a category with objects the subgroups of $S$ and morphisms certain injective group homomorphisms satisfying some weak axioms.
 It is called \emph{saturated} if it satisfies two additional ``Sylow axioms'', derived from the motivating example of the fusion system $\cF_\ell(G)$ induced by a finite group $G$ on a Sylow $\ell$-subgroup.
 A subgroup $P\le S$ is \emph{$\cF$-centric} if $C_S(Q)=Z(Q)$ for all $\cF$-conjugates $Q$ of $P$ and \emph{$\cF$-radical} if $\Out_\cF(P)$ has no non-trivial normal $\ell$-subgroup.
-The class $\cF^{cr}$ of $\cF$-centric, $\cF$-radical subgroups plays an important role in the local-global conjectures we consider.
-If $k$ is an algebraically closed field of characteristic~$\ell$, $G$ is a finite group and $B_0$ is the principal $\ell$-block of $G$, \emph{Alperin's Weight Conjecture} (AWC) \cite{A87} claims the equality $|\IBr(B_0)|=\bw(\cF_\ell(G))$ where, for a saturated fusion system $\cF$,
+The class $\cF^\CR$ of $\cF$-centric, $\cF$-radical subgroups plays an important role in the local-global conjectures we consider.
+If $k$ is an algebraically closed field of characteristic~$\ell$, $G$ is a finite group, $B_0$ is the principal $\ell$-block of $G$ and $\IBr(B_0)$ the set of irreducible $\ell$-Brauer characters of $G$ lying in~$B_0$, \emph{Alperin's weight conjecture} (AW conjecture) \cite{A87} claims the equality $|\IBr(B_0)|=\bw(\cF_\ell(G))$ where, for a saturated fusion system $\cF$,

 and the sum runs over $\cF$-conjugacy class representatives of $\cF$-centric, $\cF$-radical subgroups.
 Here, for a finite group $H$, $z(kH)$ denotes the number of isomorphism classes of projective simple $kH$ modules.